sebastianspicker/cs2-server-ops/docs/architecture.md

 - Closed a concrete panel edge found during expansion work.

 - Earlier scratch notes were compressed into the current guidance.

+## Development
+- Reduced surprise in the the main flow release checks.

+- Earlier scratch notes were compressed into the current guidance.